was a sitcom

 - Grumpy Old Man: John Houseman played Ricky's curmudgeonly grandfather, estranged from his son until Ricky, longing for a grandpa, reached out to him.
 He later transitioned into Cool Old Guy when he embraced his grandpahood, even giving the underaged Ricky an illicit driving lesson (which led to not one but two unfortunate cases of Car Meets House).

 - Hey, It's That Guy!: Schroeder, Bateman, Ribiero, Erin Gray, and John Houseman.
+Also, Sharon Stone turns up in an episode.

 - Hot Mom: Kate after she married Ricky's dad.